386339986/LibLife/README.md

 ---

-### Thanks for team leader CG Lee, and cooperators XW Chen, QW Wu.
+### Thanks for team leader CG Lee, and cooperators H Tang, XW Chen, QW Wu.

 Any problem: email to 973149077@qq.com